 3. So the questions became:

-• How do I create a work that operates as a clear response to his work while at the same time operating as a prediction of what’s to come under this leadership?
+How do I create a work that tells a narrative while at the same time forces the people to consider their actions?

 4. How it Became a Drawing: